Tips for Swimming Success

 - "Classroom” behavior will be expected.
 Please reinforce the teacher's rules.

-Unlike many other sports, swimming is available to children all year long!
 Learning to swim is a continuous process that takes place over the span of one’s life.
-Physical, emotional, and social growth throughout the childhood years allow swimming skills to develop and improve on a constant basis.
-To master a skill, a child must repeat the skill over and over; to retain that skill the child must be exposed to it on a regular basis.
+Physical, emotional, & social growth throughout the childhood years allow swimming skills to develop & improve on a constant basis.
+To master a skill, a child must repeat the skill over & over; to retain that skill the child must be exposed to it on a regular basis.
 Year round swimming provides that regular skill maintenance.
-Our experience tells us that children that swim regularly year round have greater skill retention and more forward progress.
 Keep swimming!

 - Acknowledge their fear and talk to them about it